Cusco is one of the main tourist attractions in Peru. Despite its altitude of 3.400 meters, there are so many things to do in Cusco.

 Check out prices and more pictures here >

 Now my personal opinion is: don’t cut back on hotel expenses.
 A good hotel decides whether your holidays will be relaxing or stressful, perfect or underwhelming.
 Obviously, not everyone can afford luxury hotels, so I’ll link you the other hotel options in Cusco.
+There are also a lot of hostels catering to the needs of backpackers and budget travelers.

 Special tickets & savings